silencer00001/bitcoin/apidoc.md

 ```
 *Please note, the private key for the requested sender address must be available in the wallet.*

-###getbalance_MP
+###Obtaining a Master Protocol balance
-The getbalance_MP call allows for retrieval of a Master Protocol balance for a given address and currency/property ID.
+The **getbalance_MP** call allows for retrieval of a Master Protocol balance for a given address and currency/property ID.

 **Required Parameters**
 - **_address (string):_** A valid bitcoin address